King Michael: Romania's democratic monarch

 All the same, he vowed to return to Romania, driven by a sense of duty, instilled in him largely by his mother.

-But Michael did not to back to Romania until 1990, with the fall of dictator Nicolae Ceausescu.
+But Michael did not go back until 1990, with the fall of dictator Nicolae Ceausescu.
 Even then he was given only a lukewarm welcome from post-communist governments, nervous about their legitimacy.

 It was only in 1997 that he was fully accepted in his homeland, when Romania became a candidate for the European Union and Nato.